ibm-cloud-docs/watsonxdata/create_table.md

 1. Click **Create**.
 1. Verify that the table creation status in the **Result set** is successful, indicated as true.
 1. Go to the **Data manager** page and select the schema under which you created the table and click the refresh icon.
 The newly created table is listed.

+Following are the requirements or limitations when ingesting data through web console:
+* Iceberg target table is the only supported format.
+* Partitioning is not supported.
+* Source CSV file containing TAB or space as delimiter is not supported.
+* Configure options are disabled for GA.
+* Target table output format is Iceberg and the target data format is Parquet.
+* Target storage path is default and cannot be changed.